zmorel/PairProgramming/README.md

 #Library of Books

 I completed this project as a part of Digital Product Management to learn about dynamic web applications.
+This project was useful to understand how to complete a webpage with another person also assisting from another machine.
+It was interesting to see how commits on both ends would affect the website and how it looks.
+There were definately some issues in the beginning with commiting the wrong elements or adding the wrong files into the repository which made the project go slightly longer than expected.

 ---